clementvidon/Makefile_tutor/README.md

 ## Summary

+Addressed to beginners and not to newcomers, the idea behind this tutorial is to focus on the essentials.
+The basics such as syntax specifications or anything not directly related to the template we are going to create will not be covered here.

-Indented to help 42 students to step up their Makefile skills through a documented template that evolves gradually step by step.
-With the aim of making them more digestible and even tasty 🍣
+Initially intended to help 42 students to step up their Makefile skills through a documented template that evolves gradually, step by step.
+With the aim of making them more digestible and even tasty 🍙.

+**Last update**

+- Add *projects* directory
+- Add *Syntax* section
+- Add *BEG* and *END* to highlight the beginning and the end
+- Update *todo* section

 ## Glossary

 Our template will be composed of the following parts:

+- `####### BEG`   mark the beginning of the template
 - `INGREDIENTS`   variables containing the build ingredients
 - `UTENSILS`      variables containing shell command tools
 - `RECIPES`       minimum essential set of rules
 - `EXTRA RECIPES` custom rules
 - `SPECIAL`       make "special targets"
+- `####### END`   mark the end of the template

 What we call a `rule` is made of:

 - `targets` is the file name we want to make
 - `prerequisites` are files required (dependencies) for the `rule` to execute
-- `recipe` are any lines that begins with a tab and appear in a "rule context"
+- `recipe` are any lines that begins with a TAB and appear in a "rule context"

 ```
 target: prerequisite
     recipe line 1
     recipe line 2
     ...
 ```

+## Syntax

+Like every makefile our template use a combination of *makefile syntax* and *shell script syntax*.
+The *shell script syntax* is reserved and limited to *recipe lines*, by default those lines have to start with a `TAB` character to be differentiated by make (and passed to the shell).
+The *makefile syntax* is used for all the other lines.

+Equal signs:

+- `:=` simply expand the defined variable (like C equal sign)
+- `=` recursively expand the defined variable (the expression is expanded when the variable is used)

-## Templates
+## Template

 - **[1 Makefile for basic C project](#1-Makefile-for-basic-C-project)**
 - **[2 Makefile for basic C project](#2-Makefile-for-basic-C-project)**